 Canine Cystinuria affects over 60 breeds of dogs.
 Research suggests that Newfoundlands carry a more severe form of this disease than other breeds.
 In a variety of breeds affected by Canine Cystinuria, symptoms are often not experienced until about 4-5 years in age.
 However, Newfoundlands may begin experiencing problems as early as 6 months to one year of age.
 Newfoundlands are much more likely to experience recurring urethral blockages that could require surgical intervention.

 In the Newfoundland breed, the cause of Cystinuria is a single nucleotide polymorphism that occurs in the SLC3A1 gene which causes a premature stop codon.
 Cystinuria is a recessive disorder, meaning that the dog must have two copies of the defective gene to suffer from the disease.
 Because Cystinuria is a recessive disorder, a dog can also be a carrier of this disease, meaning it carries one copy of the mutation but does not display any symptoms.
-A carrier dog can pass on this mutation to their offspring and if they mate with another carrier dog, can produce offspring affected by Cystinuria.
+If two carriers are bred together, there is a 25% chance per puppy born that it will develop symptoms of Cystinuria.

 Animal Genetics accepts Buccal Swab, Blood, Dewclaw.
 Collection kits are available and can be ordered at test now.